The brief’s key findings are:

 - The plans’ target date funds start young workers with low-risk investments to avoid losses that could discourage saving.

-- The U.S.’s new “myRA” program includes two similar design features – low-risk investments and government infrastructure – but it lacks auto-enrollment.
+- The U.S.’s new “myRA” program includes two similar design features – low-risk investments and government infrastructure – but it lacks auto-enrollment and matching contributions.